RaviKarrii/Awesome-interview-preparation/Python/Coding Questions.md

 # Write an optimised function to return the nth entry in the fibonacci series.

-This method uses Matrix Exponentiation to calculate the Nth fibonacci number in O(log n) time complexity.
+This method uses Matrix to calculate the Nth fibonacci number in O(log n) time complexity.
 [You can check this Hackerearth explanation for better understanding](https://www.hackerearth.com/practice/notes/fast-matrix-exponentiation-2/)

 Fibonacci Series can be written as: **f(n) = f(n-1) + f(n-2)**
-To use Matrix Exponentiation we need to convert this additive equation to multiplicative equation involving metrices!
+To use Matrix we need to convert this additive equation to multiplicative equation involving metrices!
 This can be done like this:

 ```